phenriq694/base_de_conhecimento/react/Hooks/Hooks.md

 export default App;
 ```
 ## useMemo:
-Used when it's necessary execute an code when a especific information change.
+Used when it's necessary execute an code snippet only when a especific information is changed.
 ```javascript
 import React, { useState, useEffect, useMemo } from 'react';